codefresh-io/docs.codefresh.io/_docs/testing/sonarqube-integration.md

 ---
-title: "Sonarqube Integration"
+title: "Sonarqube Scanning"
 description: "How to trigger a SonarQube Analysis from Codefresh"
-group: integrations
+group: testing
+redirect_from:
+  - /docs/integrations/sonarqube-integration/
 toc: true
 ---